-The Leir Internship at Green Chimneys is a full-time, 4- or 8-month commitment.
+The Leir Internship at Green Chimneys is a full-time, 8-12 month commitment.
 Interns participate in programming 5 days a week, as well as occasional weekend activities and events.
+A short-term summer immersion opportunity is also available.

 Leir Interns develop comprehensive skills in nature-based education and activities and practical knowledge for employing those skills in working with children with special needs.